 Female skateboarding is booming and there’s an increasing number of workshops getting even more young girls on board.
-For example Vans initiated a workshop at the North Brigade in Cologne this weekend and if you live in Berlin you can participiate in part two of the workshop at the Skatehalle Berlin on the 3rd of August.
+For example Vans initiated a workshop at the North Brigade in Cologne this weekend and if you live in Berlin you can participiate in part two of the workshop at the Skatehalle Berlin at the 3rd of August.
 To get a bit of info about the event we talked to the legendary Steffi Wolter, German Champion Vanessa Konte, and Imke Leerink from @girlsshred and because they kind of represent three generations of female skateboarding we took the opportunity to also chat about how female skateboarding evolved and what has still to be done.

 Imke: I’ve been skating for ten years and then I got a prettey sever knee injury.
 I’m still dealing with the aftermath.
 During the injury @girlsshred became even bigger.
 For me it’s good to have this outlet.
 I can roll a little now but I can’t do tricks anymore.
 So I put my passion into @girlsshred.
 Besides that I work fulltime as a floormanager at Blue Tomato.